 Altino is part of Oceanit’s SURF program: Social Utilization of Resources for the Future, which inspires education and imagination for educators and students across Hawai’i.

-Altino autonomous cars are manufactured by Oceanit's partners, SaeOn, in South Korea.
+Altino autonomous cars are manufactured by Oceanit’s South Korean partners, SaeOn.
 SaeOn originally introduced these code-able cars to the school curriculum in the City of Daejon.
 Today, that city has become the number-one coding district in all of Korea.